 The publicly traded bitcoin miner BTCS is moving toward a new merger, public records reveal.

-New filings with the US Securities and Exchange Commission (SEC) show that BTCS has signed a non-binding letter of intent with Blockchain Global Limited.
+with the US Securities and Exchange Commission (SEC) show that BTCS has signed a non-binding letter of intent with Blockchain Global Limited.
 Blockchain Global, according to the filings, operates a bitcoin mine out of China and also runs an Australian bitcoin exchange called AXC.io.

 The firm also invests in other companies in the bitcoin and blockchain space, perhaps most notably the publicly-traded DigitalX.
 Earlier this year, Blockchain Global notably invested in DigitalX through a convertible loan denominated in bitcoin.

 The merger effort is the second for BTCS, which moved to merge with bitcoin miner Spondoolies-Tech back in 2015.
 Yet despite being cleared by a key regulator in Israel, where Spondoolies was based, the deal ultimately fell apart after an Israeli court dissolved the firm amid financial problems.